-Wendy (Patricia Clarkson) is a fiery Manhattan book critic whose husband has just left her for another woman; Darwan (Ben Kingsley) is a soft-spoken taxi driver from on the of an arranged marriage.
-As Wendy sets out to reclaim her independence, she runs into a barrier to many lifelong : she's never learned to drive.
-When Wendy hires Darwan to teach her, her unraveling and his calm restraint seem like an awkward fit.
+Wendy (Patricia Clarkson) is a fiery Manhattan book critic whose husband has just left her for another woman; Darwan (Ben Kingsley) is a soft-spoken taxi driver from India on the verge of an arranged marriage.
+As Wendy sets out to reclaim her independence, she runs into a barrier common to many lifelong New Yorkers: she’s never learned to drive.
+When Wendy hires Darwan to teach her, her unraveling life and his calm restraint seem like an awkward fit.

 Good stories are catching…and if anyone in the entertainment industry is ever exposed to a really good story, it can take hold and become as contagious as a cold on a crowded subway car.
 Such was the case with author Katha Pollitt’s lightly humorous, soul-searching essay that originally ran in the New Yorker, relating her experiences taking driving lessons in New York while in her 40s.
 Of course, it being a Pollitt piece, its subject was about a lot more than merely learning how to successfully pilot an automobile.
 (The essay later became the titular work in a collection of her personal essays, published by Random House in 2007.)